EvanKoe/dotfiles_2021/README.md

 - custom bindings (meta+d to get dmenu (you're gonna need to install it too))
 - custom lock screen (screenshot, blurred, add lock icon)

+# KDE config files
+Here are my KDE config archives.
+Those are KDE themes I made by myself.
+Feel free to download them if you wanna give em a try !
+The only thing you have to do is to install the "plasma custom saver" applet (download : https://store.kde.org/p/1298955/), import the tar.gz and apply it.
+Here are three of my configurations :
+- MacOSX.tar.gz : a MacOS-like interface, with many little modifications I found useful.
+- Final.tar.gz : the last KDE config I made before switching to i3.
+It look like a chromeOS with a macOS top bar.
+It's strange but it's really beautiful.
+- Blurred.tar.gz : a cleaner version of a windows-like interface, with so much blurred bars.
+Final.tar.gz is an improved version of this one.

 # Usage
 That's it.
 Feel free to get them, but try not to modify the repo please, cause it is for private usage.
 Thanks